botanist420/Lucas-Data-Scientist-Lab/README.md

 # Lucas-Data-Scientist-Lab

-the road to become a pro Data Scientist using python, SQL and superset This one is just for testing jjjjsakldfjlkasdjf;lksadjflkjsad;lfjsadf
+This Project is for me to pratice more about the git workflow

+In order to become a better me as a Data Scientist.